Meta

 Can I use the output of the Llama models to improve other LLMs?

 For Llama 2 and Llama 3, the license restricts using any part of the Llama models, including the response outputs, to train another AI model (LLM or otherwise).
-For Llama 3.1, Llama 3.2, and Llama 3.3, this is allowed provided you include the correct attribution to Llama.
+Starting with Llama 3.1 and later model versions, this is allowed provided you include the correct attribution to Llama.
 See the license for more information.

 Do Llama models support other languages outside of English?

 Llama 2 and Llama 3 were primarily trained on English language data with some additional data from other languages.
 We do not expect the same level of performance in these other languages as in English.
-Llama 3.1, Llama 3.2, and Llama 3.3 support additional languages and are considered multilingual.
-See the Llama 3.1, Llama 3.2, and Llama 3.3 model cards for more information.
+Llama 3.1, Llama 3.2, Llama 3.3, and Llama 4 support additional languages and are considered multilingual.
+See the Llama 3.1, Llama 3.2, Llama 3.3, and Llama 4 model cards for more information.

 If I’m a developer/business, how can I access the Llama models?